hbrmn/hbrmn.github.io/_pages/about.md

 About Me
 ======

 <p>Hello there!
-I'm <span class="highlight">Henrik Bradtmüller</span>, a Materials Scientist with a strong foundation in chemistry and a passion for uncovering the atomic-level mysteries of glassy materials.
+I'm <span class="highlight"><strong>Henrik Bradtmüller</strong></span>, a Materials Scientist with a strong foundation in chemistry and a passion for uncovering the atomic-level mysteries of glassy materials.
 My expertise lies in <span class="highlight">solid-state nuclear magnetic resonance (NMR) spectroscopy</span>, a powerful tool for probing disordered structures and advancing materials science in both academic and industrial applications.</p>

 <p>Previously, I worked as a <span class="highlight">Postdoctoral Researcher</span> at the <span class="highlight">Federal University of São Carlos</span>, where I was part of the <span class="highlight">Vitreous Materials Lab (LaMaV)</span> under the guidance of <span class="highlight">Professor Dr. Edgar Dutra Zanotto</span>.
 There, I deepened my understanding of glass science while contributing to cutting-edge research on crystallization mechanisms and glass stability.</p>